Saturday, July 8, 2017

 HPLC COLUMN TEST MIXTURE SOLUTIONS; NP & RP EXAMPLES

-When selecting standards for use in testing an HPLC column OR for evaluation of HPLC system’s performance (e.g. System Suitability, Performance Verification, Retention), in addition to selecting special high purity chemical compounds, consider using the actual sample which is specific to the method or application.
+When selecting standards for use in testing an HPLC column OR for evaluation of an HPLC system’s performance (e.g. System Suitability, Performance Verification, Retention), in addition to selecting special high purity chemical compounds, consider using the actual sample which is specific to the method or application.
 Characterize the sample’s retention, peak shape and spectra (if applicable) and use the data to measure, compare and detect changes in performance over time.

 Running Sugars on an Amino Column?
 Use simple and complex sugars as standards.
 Example: D-Fructose; D-Glucose; Lactose; Maltose; Sucrose.

 NP (prepare the test solution in a mixture of Hexane/Ethanol, as appropriate)

 RP (prepare a test solution in ACN/Water or Methanol/Water, as applicable)